Mordaunt under fire as Truss camp pushes for votes in race for No 10 - NewsBreak

 Meanwhile Mr Sunak insisted his wealth and background in international finance does not bar him from understanding the plight of hard-pressed households.

-He told BBC Radio 4’s Today programme: “I don’t judge people by their bank accounts, I judge them by their character and I think people can judge me by my actions over the past couple of years.
+He told BBC Radio 4’s Today: “I don’t judge people by their bank accounts, I judge them by their character and I think people can judge me by my actions over the past couple of years.

 “Whenever I have needed to step in to support people I have, and furlough is a fantastic example of that.